dksasaki/mom6_neus25_utils/README.md

 ## Quick Start

 All scripts use YAML configs from `src/mom6_neus25_utils/yaml_examples/`.
 Configure these YAML files first - they contain paths to input data, output directories, and processing parameters.
+Afterwards copy them to a directory where you can use the following commands:

 After `pixi shell`:
 ```bash